anza-xyz/agave/docs/src/runtime/programs.md

 ## Config Program

-Add configuration data to the chain, alongside the list of public keys that are allowed to modify it
+Add configuration data to the chain, followed by the list of public keys that are allowed to modify it

 - Program id: `Config1111111111111111111111111111111111111`
 - Instructions: [config_instruction](https://docs.rs/solana-config-program/VERSION_FOR_DOCS_RS/solana_config_program/config_instruction/index.html)